Phone-GWP-group

 Weight

-Whilst softwood is considerably lighter than hardwood, timber export crates are still among the heaviest forms of packaging.
+Whilst softwood is considerable lighter than hardwood, timber export crates are still among the heaviest forms of packaging.

 Moisture

-Softwood is more water-repellent than hardwood but is still susceptible to moisture.
+Softwood is more water-repellent than hardwood, but it is still susceptible to moisture.
 It also does not keep contents dry if it becomes wet (and is definitely not submersible).

-If it is vital that the parts or equipment you are shipping do not become damaged by water, plastic cases such as roto mould or GRP options are usually a better choice.
+If it is vital that the parts of equipment you are shipping do not become damaged by water, plastic cases like roto-moulded options or GRP containers are usually the better choice.

 Similarly, moisture ingress can make wooden export crates unsuitable for ferrous metal products (which could suffer from corrosion) unless additional VCI packaging is employed.